Prooemium ad Partem III: De Logica et Incompletudine

 Thesis

 Theological models are necessarily bounded expressions of divine truth.
-Their formal incompleteness is not failure but fidelity: each model bears witness to a truth that exceeds it.
-The transcendence of truth is thus the very condition of theology’s realism—the sign that its words refer beyond themselves to the living God whom no concept can contain.
+Their formal incompleteness is not failure but fidelity.
+Each model bears witness to a truth that exceeds it, and this excess is the very condition of theological realism.
+Divine transcendence is not what theology fails to reach, but what it faithfully signifies precisely by not exhausting.

 Explicatio

-Thus, the incompleteness of theology is not an epistemic failure but a mark of its realism.
-To speak truly of God is to acknowledge that one’s words refer beyond themselves to the inexhaustible fullness of divine meaning.
+Thus, theological incompleteness is not epistemic failure but ontological honesty.
+To speak truly of God is to acknowledge that one’s speech refers beyond itself to an inexhaustible fullness of meaning.

-The Spirit bridges these horizons, ensuring that theology’s finite models remain ordered toward the infinite without dissolution or despair.
+The Spirit mediates between these horizons, ensuring that finite models remain ordered toward the infinite without collapsing into silence or confusion.

 Objectiones

-Obiectio I. If every theological model is limited, theology can never yield certainty; all statements about God remain provisional.
+Ob I. If every theological model is limited, theology can never yield certainty.

 Responsiones